JeanMainguy/TAtouScan/README.md

 ## HMM Database Composition

 The HMM database used by TAtouScan is composed of profiles collected from multiple sources, including curated databases and literature.
-The file `tatouscan_hmm_description.tsv` provides metadata for each profile, indicating its origin and whether it corresponds to a **toxin** or an **antitoxin**.
+The file `hmm_info.tsv` provides metadata for each profile, indicating its origin and whether it corresponds to a **toxin** or an **antitoxin**.

 ### Breakdown of the database: